Swath of South faces wintry mess: Snow, sleet, freezing rain

 "Virginians should take all necessary precautions to ensure they are prepared for winter weather storm impacts," said Virginia Gov. Ralph Northam.

-The National Weather Service said a "prolonged period of snow is expected" starting Saturday and lasting until Monday, with the heaviest snow expected in northwest North Carolina and southern Virginia.
-Forecasters have said some mountainous areas of North Carolina could get up to 12 inches (30 centimeters) of snow or more.
+The National Weather Service said a "prolonged period of snow" began late Saturday and would last until Monday in the region, with the heaviest snow expected in northwest North Carolina and southern Virginia.
+Forecasters have said some mountain areas of North Carolina could get up to 12 inches (30 centimeters) of snow or more.

 North Carolina's largest electric utility, Duke Energy, has said more there could more than 500,000 power outages.